willza3/macOS-z97-pcmate/README.md

 ⚠️ **This configuration is no longer maintained, but *should* continue to work for the forseeable future.**

+⚠️ **The included version of Clover will be out of date, make sure to update to the latest version.**

 ➡️ **This project has now moved to the [ASUS PRIME Z270-A Motherboard](https://github.com/willza3/primez270a-mojave).**

 ## System Specifications